WE ARE AFRO PRIDE

 SOCIAL & ECONOMIC JUSTICE

 Programming and community engagement are at the core of our strategy.
-We invest heavily in supporting the development of integrated solutions and delivering reliable tools to those who need them most in the Black & Brown LGBTQ+ community.
+We invest heavily in supporting the development of integrated solutions and delivering reliable tools to those who need them most in the African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.

 A CELEBRATION OF SEF-LOVE

-Our mission and our duty is to increase tangible and effective access to culturally informed mental health & substance abuse services and HIV/AIDS overall care to the Black & Brown LGBTQ+ Community
+Our mission and our duty are to increase tangible and effective access to culturally informed mental health services, HIV prevention, and to provide a safe inclusive platform for community collaboration & cultural arts for the African American & Afrocentric LGBTQ+ Community of the African & Caribbean Diaspora.

 TRANSFORMING COMMUNITY RELATIONSHIPS

-Community-driven leadership that highlights a needed change towards the transformation of our economic & social relationships that act as systematic barriers and play a huge role in disproportionately high rates of needs and lack of current community resources in the Black & Brown LGBTQ+ community of
+Community-driven leadership that highlights a needed change towards the transformation of our economic & social relationships that act as systematic barriers and play a huge role in disproportionately high rates of needs and lack of current community resources in the African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.

 Policies agendas that address members of this community must consider intersections of race, class, sexual orientation, gender, and gender identity